Snow is a very useful resource, especially in skiing. When you are not dehydrated, you can eat snow without worrying about any serious risks.

 If you find yourself in an emergency situation with no water available in the liquid state, then it is best to take the time and melt snow so you can consume it in liquid form.

 Safety while exploring the slopes cannot be overemphasized.
 As you pay attention to the more obvious causes of health issues and accidents while skiing or snowboarding, don’t forget to also pay attention to the less obvious ones.

-Being out on the snow can indeed cause you to feel dehydrated.
+Being out in the snow can indeed cause you to become dehydrated.
 While you’re out on the snow, take precautions by remaining properly hydrated.
 Happy skiing!